 7Zip (properly written as 7-Zip) is an archive format hugely popular among Windows users.
 A 7Zip archive file usually ends in .7z extension.
-It’s mostly an open source software barring a few part of the code that deals with unRAR.
+It’s mostly an open source software, barring a few parts of the code that deals with unRAR.

 The 7Zip support is not enabled by default in most Linux distributions.
 If you try to extract it, you may see this error:

 There is no command installed for 7-zip archive files.
 Do you want to search for a command to open this file?

 Don’t worry, you can easily install 7zip in Ubuntu or other Linux distributions.

 The one problem you’ll notice if you try to use the apt-get install command, you’ll see that there are no installation candidate that starts with 7zip.
 It’s because the 7Zip package in Linux is named p7zip, starting with the letter ‘p’ instead of the expected number ‘7’.

 Let’s see how to install 7zip in Ubuntu and (possibly) other Linux distributions.

 Install 7Zip in Ubuntu Linux